-Morning snack will be provided for students in our Early Years Program.
+Morning snack is provided for students in our Early Years Program.

 Snack items and beverages are available for purchase by students in Kindergarten - Grade 8.

-Organic and nutritious lunches are available for purchase at all grade levels, preschool through Grade 8 from TotPot, a school lunch service.
+Organic and nutritious lunches are available for purchase at all grade levels from TotPot, a school lunch service.

 Snacks and lunches may also be brought from home.

 GPS is a “peanut aware” school.
-Items available for purchase and provided during our bake sales and special events will not contain nuts.
+Items available for purchase and provided during our treat sales and special events will not contain nuts.

 How can parents get involved?